 Complaint Procedure

-Employees who believe a violation of the provisions set forth above has occurred should report it to their direct supervisor or the Fire Chief promptly to enable the District to investigate and, if warranted, address and correct the behavior.
+Employees who believe a violation of the provisions set forth above has occurred should follow the chain of command promptly to enable the District to investigate and, if warranted, address and correct the behavior.

 The incident should be reported to the employee’s supervisor or, if the supervisor is involved in the harassment, to the next level supervisor or the Fire Chief.
 Supervisors must report all incidents to the Fire Chief if the Fire Chief is not involved.
 The incident will be promptly investigated, and corrective action will be taken where appropriate.
 While the NFPD does not guarantee confidentiality, it will attempt to keep complaints confidential to the extent possible.